datagrok-ai/public/help/develop/admin/deploy/deploy-regular.md

     ```

 3. [Create VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html#getting-started-create-vpc)
    for Datagrok EC2 Instances.
-Do steps following links or applying code below in AWS CLI.
+Do the steps following the links or apply the code below in AWS CLI.
    Skip this stage if you do not use AWS EC2.
     1. [Create VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC)